-Texas high-schooler kills at least eight in echo of Parkland massacre
+Texas teen charged with killing 10 in high school massacre

-SANTA FE, Texas (Reuters) - A male student entered a Texas high school on Friday and shot dead at least eight people, including fellow pupils, officials said, just three months after a similar massacre in Florida sparked a youth-led “Never Again” gun-control movement.
+SANTA FE, Texas (Reuters) - Texas officials charged a 17-year-old student with murder in the shooting of 10 people, including fellow pupils, at his high school on Friday in an attack similar to the massacre at a Florida high school earlier this year.

-Students said a gunman opened fire in a classroom at Santa Fe High School shortly before 8 a.m.
+Students said a gunman, identified by law enforcement as Dimitrios Pagourtzis, opened fire in a classroom at Santa Fe High School shortly before 8 a.m.
 CT (1300 GMT) on Friday, and that they fled in panic after seeing classmates wounded and a fire alarm triggered a full evacuation.
-At least nine people were injured.
+Ten people were hurt in the attack, Texas Governor Greg Abbott said.

 It was the latest in a long series of deadly shootings at U.S. schools.
 Seventeen teens and educators were shot dead at a Parkland, Florida, high school in February, a massacre that stirred the nation’s long-running debate over gun ownership.

-“There is one person, a suspect, in custody and a second possible person of interest that is detained and being questioned,” Gonzalez said at a news conference.

-The suspect is a 17-year-old male, a law enforcement source who spoke on condition of anonymity because he was not authorized to publicly discuss the investigation told Reuters.
+Investigators are talking to the suspect, Steven McCraw, director of the Texas Department of Public Safety, said.

+Abbott said that investigators had seen a T-shirt on the suspect’s Facebook page that read “Born to Kill.”

-Explosive devices had also been found at the school and off campus, Gonzalez tweeted.
-“Law enforcement is in the process of rendering them safe.”
+Explosive devices had also been found at the school, located about 30 miles (48 km) southeast of Houston, and off campus, Harris County Sheriff Ed Gonzalez tweeted.

-The gunman was armed with an AR-15 assault-style rifle, a shotgun, a pistol and pipe bombs, the Houston Chronicle reported, citing an unnamed senior law enforcement official.

-At least nine people were taken to area hospitals for treatment, hospital officials said.
-The conditions of those people was not immediately clear.
-Gonzalez said a police officer was also being treated for injuries.
+Police were searching two homes and a vehicle linked to the suspect, where they have found multiple homemade explosive devices, Abbott said.

 Courtney Marshall, a 15-year-old freshman at the school, said the gunman came into her art class shooting.